ehopperdietzel/Louvre/README.md

 # Wayland++

-A friendly C++ library to create Wayland compositors with DRM or X11 backend support.
+A C++ library to create Wayland compositors with DRM or X11 backend support.

+> :warning: **Currently under development and not ready for use.**

 Wayland++ uses **libinput** and **evdev** for input listening and device discovering, **xkbcommon** for keyboard mapping and any version of **OpenGL** or **Vulkan** for painting (any **EGL** - compatible API).